mma127/omg_rails/README.md

 ### Start the server
 `bundle exec rails server`

+### Start the webpack dev server
+`./bin/webpack-dev-server`

+This allows webpack to recompile assets continually, rather than on page reload.

 ### Start both the server and webpack
-Webpack serves the react dev server

 `bundle exec foreman start`